telekom-security/tpotce/README.md

 In case you need external SSH access, forward TCP port 64295 to T-Pot, see below.
 In case you need external Web UI access, forward TCP port 64297 to T-Pot, see below.

-T-Pot requires outgoing git, http, https connections for updates (Ubuntu, Docker, GitHub, PyPi) and attack submission (ewsposter, hpfeeds).
+T-Pot requires outgoing git, http, https connections for updates (Debian, Docker, GitHub, PyPi) and attack submission (ewsposter, hpfeeds).
 Ports and availability may vary based on your geographical location.

 <a name="updates"></a>
 # Updates